-2. If a customer lacks adequate mental capacity, due to a mental impairment, such as a stroke, dementia, Alzheimer’s, brain injury, brain disease, or low IQ, or has been found to be mentally incompetent by a medical professional or court ruling.
+2. If a customer lacks adequate mental capacity, due to mental impairment, such as a stroke, dementia, Alzheimer’s, brain injury, brain disease, or low IQ, or has been found to be mentally incompetent by a medical professional or court ruling.

-A notary should use reasonable care to assess the customer’s awareness, mental capacity and basic understanding of the document.
+A notary should use reasonable care to assess the customer’s awareness, mental capacity and a basic understanding of the document.
 The customer should be alert, able to carry on a conversation, provide cohesive answers to questions, and demonstrate that they understand the purpose of the document.
 A drowsy person may need rest or awakening before signing.

-Under Influence of Drugs, Alcohol, Emotions
+Under the Influence of Drugs, Alcohol, Emotions

 3. If a customer appears to be under the influence of drugs, alcohol, strong emotions, or stress, to an extent that impairs their awareness, judgment, reasoning or understanding.